 The UTOPIA program was developed using the MAXAM assembler ROM.
-This manual was written on the PROTEXT word processor.
+This manual was printed from camera-ready copy written on the PROTEXT word processor and printed on a KAGA-TAXAN printer.

 MAXAM and PROTEXT are both available in ROM from Arnor.